seanclz/assignment_named_entities/README.md

 ```
 This will launch a basic server, head over to the localhost link that pops up in the console and let the page load.

-**Note** : If you plan to run this with the **MultiWOZ_2.2 dataset** as input data, the page will take a some minutes to load (5~7 minutes in my testings) as the dataset is composed of approximatively ~10000 dialogues each of which sitting at a ~1000 characters size on average.
+**Note** : If you plan to run this with the **MultiWOZ_2.2 dataset** as input data, the page will take some minutes to load (5~7 minutes in my testings) as the dataset is composed of approximatively ~10000 dialogues each of which sitting at a ~1000 characters size on average.

 ## Visuals